rpa-tomorrow/rpa-tomorrow/README.md

 ## Setup Google QAuth 2.0 client secret

-Follow this [Google guide](https://support.google.com/cloud/answer/6158849?hl=en) and create a Google Calander API.
+Follow this [Google guide](https://support.google.com/cloud/answer/6158849?hl=en) and create a Google Calendar API.

 The scope of the credentials needs to set to `https://www.googleapis.com/auth/calendar.events.owned`